cameron-wags/rainbow_csv.nvim/README.md

 * Rainbow csv also allows user to run simple "select" queries in SQL-like RBQL language e.g. `select a1, int(a2) + int(a3) * 10 where a4 != 'car' order by a1 desc`

 To enter a "select" query, press `F5`.
 To execute the query press `F5` again.
+You can also enter the query in vim command line e.g. `:Select a1`

 There are 2 ways to enable csv columns highlighting:
 1. CSV autodetection based on file content.
 File extension doesn't have to be .csv or .tsv